Evgeny-/Firefox-OS-Weather/README.md

 `grunt` or `grunt build` for release

-###How I can help?
+###How can I help?
-If you want help with translations, you can edit `scripts/dictionary.coffee` for your language.
+If you want help with translations, you can edit `scripts/dictionary.coffee` for your language

-Thanks